Skip to Content

 Sign for Inspiration Point at Bryce Canyon National Park

 The Rim Trail is an easy, paved trail that follows the edge of the amphitheater and provides stunning views of all the hoodoos.
-The trail can be crowded in places, but it’s still a great way to see the park without having to hike for miles.
+The trail can be crowded in places, but it’s still a great way to see the park without hiking for miles.

-With the Rim Trail, you’ll get to see Bryce Point, Inspiration Point, Sunset Point, and Sunrise Point.
+Along Rim Trail, you’ll see Bryce Point, Inspiration Point, Sunset Point, and Sunrise Point.
 Several other trails branch off, so you can explore even more of the Amphitheater.

 Even though it’s nearly four miles long, the consistent topography makes walking easy for a natural way to view the scenery.
 If you don’t feel like walking the trail, an ATV tour can give you similar views on an off-road adventure.